 Before you toss those cereal, mashed potato or tissue boxes, take a look at these easy ways you can reuse the durable cardboard:

 - Gift tags: Cut rectangles out of your cereal box and wrap them in fabric or decorative paper, using a hole punch to slide in ribbon.

 - Stencil: Trace your desired design on the box and cut it out, giving you a sturdy stencil to use over and over again.

 - Bookmark: Like a gift tag, you can cut out any shape you want and decorate it with paper or fabric, or you can cut out two identical pieces and glue them together to show off your DIY idea.

 Recycling it?
 Because of its breakdown structure, cardboard is one of the easiest things to hold on to for recycling.
 Find a bin that’ll fit the diameter of most of your boxes, so your items won’t bunch and take up unnecessary space.

 If a lack of space keeps you from recycling, it’s time for a change.
 Start by sorting through what you can give away, what you can recycled and what you want to hold on to.

 Remember not to let your new recycles clutter your home, either.
 Check out the United States Environmental Protection Agency to learn more about what you can and can’t recycle, and give your local government a call to find recycling facility locations in your city.

 If you still need somewhere to keep the items you aren’t ready to get rid of, give storage units a try.
-Uncle Bob’s has a variety of units available to meet your specific needs.
-Check out our website for a look at storage prices and current deals.
+Life Storage has a variety of units available to meet your specific needs.
+Check out our website for a look at storage unit estimator.

 What are some of the best ways you recycle?
-Let us know in the comment section or tweet us at @UncleBobStorage.
+Let us know in the comment section or tweet us at @LifeStorage.